solana-labs/solana/docs/src/wallet-guide/apps.md

 Solana is supported by multiple third-party apps which should provide a familiar experience for most people who are new or experienced with using crypto wallets.

+## Exodus
+Send, receive & exchange cryptocurrency with ease on the world's leading Desktop, Mobile and Hardware crypto wallets.

+Download [Exodus](https://exodus.com/) to easily and securely manage your Solana tokens.

+Exodus includes live charts, a built-in exchange, and 24/7 human support.

 ## Trust Wallet
 [Trust Wallet](https://trustwallet.com/) is an app available for iOS and Android and can be used to send and receive SOL tokens.